 We’ve prepared a quick guide to help you take care of your car’s AC

-It’s a known fact your car’s AC adds to your fuel consumption so many drivers only use it in the summer months, when it’s absolutely necessary.
-However, that small cost is worth it in the long run.
+It’s a known fact your car’s AC adds to your fuel consumption, so many drivers only use it in the summer months, when it’s absolutely necessary.
+However, few people realise that the small cost is worth it in the long run.

 Using your air conditioning regularly adds a bit to your fuel cost but saves you a ton on maintenance.
 If you let it sit for too long it may start leaking coolant and lose efficiency, or in the worst case, stop working completely.